 Cynthia McFadden was named co-anchor of ABC News' "Nightline" in October 2005.
 She joined ABC News in February 1994 as the network's legal correspondent.
-Two years later...
+Two...
 Read More »

 Cynthia McFadden was named co-anchor of ABC News' "Nightline" in October 2005.
 She joined ABC News in February 1994 as the network's legal correspondent.
 Two years later she was named a correspondent for "PrimeTime," and was made a co-anchor of the broadcast in 2004.